heartfield/ff-midnight/README.md

 ## 👯‍♀️ Contributions

 This theme is tested on MacOS but it should work fine on Windows and Linux.
-If you find any bugs or have suggestions all feedback is welcome.
+If you find any bugs or have suggestions; all feedback is welcome.